Housebreaking a Puppy

 Housebreaking Accidents

-Continue with your potty training and the accidents will be rare until they are no more!
+Simply continue with your potty training and the accidents will be rare until they are no more!
 Soon, your Miniature Schnauzer puppy will come to view the whole house (and not just his dog crate) as his home and therefore will not relieve himself anywhere indoors.

 Good Luck with whatever housebreaking method you choose for potty training your Miniature Schnauzer.
 And don't forget, I want to hear from you!
 So write and let me know about your puppy's housebreaking experience.